sagemath/trac_to_gh/Issue 2846.md

 # Issue 2846: [with patch] no need for bitset.h with new Cython

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2846

 Original creator: robertwb